The Philippines continues to dominate the world’s seafaring market in a recent joint study conducted by BIMCO and ICS.

-On mid-2021, we sent 30,000 seafarers every month.
+In mid-2021, we sent 30,000 seafarers every month.
 As regulations for crew change ease, we will soon reach our pre-pandemic level which is at around 40,000 seamen per month.

 These figures are very important since it means our employment helping lots of Filipino families.
 Moreover, seafarer’s salary and their remittances are an important contribution to our economy.

 Filipino Mariners have proven themselves in the international arena.
-We are known to be hard working and flexible which is a necessary trait on board especially during these COVID times.
+We are known to be hard-working and flexible which is a necessary trait on board, especially during these COVID times.

 Our attitude towards work is what shipowners admire including being adaptive to changing environments.

 And yes, we are seafarers in nature.
-Not to mention that our labor market is more enticing than our western counterparts.
+Not to mention that our labor market is more enticing than our Western counterparts.